Jason-Custer/marvel-snap-comic-website/README.md

 ## Future Improvements

-* Implement the variant database and retrieval.
-* Add detailed information about the comic book origins of each variant.
+* Enhance the display of comic book origin information.
-* Enhance the image galleries and comparison features.
+* Improve the image galleries and comparison features.
-* Improve the UI/UX for a more engaging experience.
+* Enhance the UI/UX for a more engaging experience.
 * Incorporate user feedback and suggestions.
 * Add ability to view individual card and variant details.